pycontrails.core.vector

 Parameters:

 • crs (str) – Target CRS.
 Passed into to pyproj.Transformer.
-The source CRS is inferred from the attrs["crs"] attribute.
+The source CRS is assumed to be EPSG:4326.

 • copy (bool, optional) – Copy data on transformation.
 Defaults to True.